weijiekoh/eip-typed-data-translation/EIPS/eip-typed-data-translation.md

 **Template language**

 A simple set of rules which govern the syntax and grammar of a template.
-Examples include [Mustache](https://mustache.github.io/) and [Jinja2](http://jinja.pocoo.org).

-TODO: specify which template language to adopt
+This EIP proposes a simple default template language (see the Default Template Langauge section), but can be extended by future EIPs to allow dApps to specify other template languages.

 **Template processor**